timothyqiu/http-client/README.md

     https_proxy=localhost:8080 /path/to/client -L https://httpbin.org/redirect/2

 OpenSSL and MbedTLS can be selected with the `--driver` option.
 Use `-h` to see the complete option list.

+To run tests:

+    cmake --build /path/to/build-dir --target test

+Currently, there are tests tagged `[network-required]` and `[proxy-required]` which needs special environment setup.

 ## Notes